 Three to Try

 Provide fresh drinking water via a reservoir while monitoring your cat’s drinking habits with the smart, cat friendly Felaqua Connect.
-Not only does it encourage hydration, it highlights changes you may have otherwise missed. (from $100, surepetcare.com)
+Not only does it encourage hydration, it highlights changes you may have otherwise missed. (starting from $115, surepetcare.com)

 The charcoal-filtered Vortex Drinking Fountain from Pioneer Pet Products circulates the water in a unique “vortex” that oxygenates the water while also removing debris.
 An automatic pump turns the fountain off when the water is too low. ($50, pioneerpet.com)